Things to Know

 Where you can publish/reuse

-You should check your agreement to see where you are allowed to repost your work, but common places typically include a thesis or dissertation, a personal website, or institutional repository.
+You should check your agreement to see where you are allowed to repost your work, but common places typically include a thesis or dissertation, a personal website, or an institutional repository.

 You can also publish your work under a Creative Commons (CC) license.
-Creative Common licenses are a system of licenses designed to make your work more sharable and accessible.
+Creative Commons licenses are a system of licenses designed to make your work more sharable and accessible.
 They come with a variety of different reserved rights levels.
 If you want to share your work more broadly and enable others to use your work, CC licenses are a good option.

 Learn more about different Creative Commons licenses.